In M&A transactions there are several important factors that executives, investment bankers, and other stakeholders have to consider, including:

 Purchase Price Allocation

-The application of allocation happens when one company (the acquirer) purchases the second company and allocates the purchase price into the assets and liabilities.
-These are used for both financial and tax purposes.
+Purchase price allocation happens when one company (the acquirer) purchases the second company and allocates the purchase price into the assets and liabilities.
+This process is used for financial records, and sometimes, tax purposes.

 New Depreciation and Amortization from Write-Ups